Realm-Bot/docs/Realm Modules/overview.md

 - **Member Gate** - rule-based auto-moderation for join restrictions using device, gamerscore, and social metrics
 - **Realm Console** - run Minecraft commands through a secured Discord console channel
 - **Scoreboard Leaderboards** - publish in-game scoreboard rankings to Discord
+- **Skin Filtering** - detect and remove players using irregular or exploit-oriented skins
 - **Vanity URL** - create a branded, stable invite entry point for your Realm

 If you also use monetization tooling, see the separate **Tebex** integration page for store fulfilment setup.

-> **Operational Guidance:** Restrict access to high-impact modules (such as Realm Console and Member Gate) to trusted administrators.
+> **Operational Guidance:** Restrict access to high-impact modules (such as Realm Console, Member Gate, and Skin Filtering) to trusted administrators.
 These features can directly affect gameplay, player access, and server stability.

 ---